 Curious how is acrylic compared to other paints?
 Check my other articles: - Tempera Vs Acrylic Paint: What Are The Differences? - Gouache Vs Acrylic: What’s the Difference, and Which is Best for Beginners? - Watercolor vs Acrylic: 21 Differences Between Acrylic and Watercolor - Poster Paint vs Acrylic Paint: What’s the Difference and Which is best?

-A primer is a must-have substance for acrylic and latex paint.
+A primer is a must-have preparation step for both acrylic and latex paint.

 Though most canvas surfaces are pre-primed, you still need to apply some gesso for acrylic painting on an unprimed canvas.

 As for latex paint and acrylic latex, sanding the area is important to remove cracks and peels.
 You can also put some skim coats on concrete to fill in gaps and pores.
 Then, apply some primer first before coating the surface with latex paint.